 CSR can be implemented by measuring CSR programs that can be overwhelming when initiatives can span other departments such as marketing, sustainability, and compliance, developing a framework of reporting that can associate efforts to strategic priorities for business.
 It will inform investors and C suite in order to analyze if the CSR efforts are affecting the performance of the company by the quantification of socially conscious efforts that are tied to the bottom line of the company.
 It includes activities that can drive cost savings, brand awareness and the acquisition of new customers.

-5.2.6 Expanding the definition of CSR

-Expanding the definition of CSR is a platform that can be used to incorporate a practical approach to CSR.
-It asserts that environmental resources are managed, because marketing campaigns and other annual giving programs are defined in terms of corporate citizenship.
-All these approaches can promote the grown of the company by making employees believe innovation and how CSR can ensure progression.

-5.3 Limitations and Future Research Directions
+5.4 Limitations and Future Research Directions